Should I start an engineering consulting firm? It all comes down to your personality and your long-term goals as an engineer.

 Your technical skillset

-What’s more, per the engineering code of ethics, you can’t take on work without experience.
-Otherwise, you may have a future failed design with a lawsuit on your hands.
+Moreover, according to the engineering code of ethics, you can’t take on work without experience.
+Otherwise, you may end up with a future failed design and a lawsuit on your hands.

 Rules, regulations, and endless paperwork in running a business

 As a business owner, you’ll need to juggle a bunch of different tasks, like these:

 - Preparing Requests for Proposals (RFPs) to secure jobs